spencertipping/ni/doc/ni_by_example_4.md

 turns into
 ```
-exec("/bin/sh", "-c", "stuff")
+exec("/bin/sh", "-c", "seq 10 | grep 1/")
 ```

 This is a non-obvious feature of the bracketed version of `e`: `e[ word1 word2 ... wordN ]` turns into `exec("word1", "word2", ..., "wordN")`.
 You'll get shell character expansion with quotes, but not with brackets, the idea being that if you're using brackets, bash has already had a chance to expand the metacharacters like `$foo`.

 ###`ni` and Ruby
 Aside from bash, Ruby feels like the best scripting language from which to call `ni`.
 Ruby has an easy and simple syntax for calling shell commands using backticks (i.e. `` `cmd` `` will run using the shell).
-One thing to be aware of is that Ruby backticks will execute using `/bin/sh` and not `/bin/bash`, so to execute your `ni` spells from Ruby, you will want to create them as strings, and execute them with `bash -c "#{cmd}"`
+One thing to be aware of is that Ruby backticks will execute using `/bin/sh` and not `/bin/bash`.
+For most purposes bash and sh will behave the same way for `ni` -- the main exceptions are things like {x..y} (a bash-ism) and some environment-variable expansion forms.
+So it should be fine to use backquotes directly in all but the weirdest cases.
+However, if you do run into the weird case, you can create your command as a string `cmd` and run it with `bash -c "#{cmd}"`.

 ##`nfu` HDFS Joins